 Unsubscribe rates: When someone unsubscribes, it means you have lost the relationship.
 But you can always follow up with lost contacts and get feedback, which can be incredibly valuable.

-To keep up with changing pace of the digital media world, an online Master of Marketing from RMIT University offers insight at an accelerated pace, which can then be applied to your work immediately.
+To keep up with changing pace of the digital media world, an online Master of Marketing from RMIT University offers insight at an intensive pace, which can then be applied to your work immediately.
 Learn more about our leading online programs or speak to one of our admissions managers today on 1300 701 171.